hotwired/stimulus-rails/README.md

 The last command will:

-1. Create an example controller in app/assets/javascripts/controllers/hello_controller.js
+1. Create an example controller in `app/assets/javascripts/controllers/hello_controller.js`
-2. Append the include tags to the `<head>` of your application.html.erb.
+2. Append the include tags to the `<head>` of your `app/views/layouts/application.html.erb`.
-3. Initialize your importmap.json in app/assets/javascripts/importmap.json.erb.
+3. Initialize your `importmap.json` in `app/assets/javascripts/importmap.json.erb`.
-4. Ensure JavaScript is included in your app/config/manifest.js file for compilation.
+4. Ensure JavaScript is included in your `app/config/manifest.js` file for compilation.

 ## Usage

 With the Stimulus include tags added, you'll automatically have activated Stimulus through the controller autoloader.
 You can now easily add new Stimulus controllers that'll be loaded via ESM dynamic imports.

-For example, a more advanced hello_controller could look like this:
+For example, a more advanced `hello_controller` could look like this:

 ```javascript
 // app/assets/javascripts/controllers/hello_controller.js